(Update) Major Changes To U.S. Bank Altitude Connect & Go Cards

 Altitude Go Card

 It’s not clear to me of what changes are happening to the Altitude Go card.
 It appears from this page that the card will maintain its $15 streaming credit.
-I’m not sure if points are going down to .8 cents per point on that card.
+I believe points redemptions on the Go card are also going down to .8 cents-per-point, unless when redeeming into a U.S. Bank account or when redeeming for travel where you’ll get the full $.01 per point.

 Hat tip to reader TJ